Skip to main contentIBM Quantum Documentation

 Introduction to Qiskit

 The name "Qiskit" is a general term referring to a collection of software for executing programs on quantum computers.
-Most notably among these software tools is the open-source Qiskit SDK, and the runtime environment (accessed using Qiskit Runtime) through which you can execute workloads on IBM® quantum computers.
+Most notably among these software tools is the open-source Qiskit SDK, and the runtime environment (accessed using Qiskit Runtime) through which you can execute workloads on IBM® quantum processing units (QPUs).
 As quantum technology evolves, so does Qiskit, with new capabilities released every year that expand this core collection of quantum software.

 In addition, many open-source projects are part of the broader Qiskit ecosystem.
 These software tools are not part of Qiskit itself, but rather interface with Qiskit and can provide valuable additional functionality.